 Dollfie Dream size fits nicely but the non-HRF fiber and styling are low quality for the price.
 SD size fits with a head cap.
 Dark wig caps will stain.
 Volks USA only ships to North America, cheaper shipping options available.

 Volks International serves USA and the rest of the globe, but only offers EMS shipping.
-Volks International no longer accepts Paypal.
+As of December 2019, Volks International accepts Paypal again but may charge additional ‘commission’ or ‘handling’ fees.

 Doll Point in Tokyo is the exclusive seller for ‘Dream Wig’ for DD, which are made of HRF fiber and sell for 4000 yen.
 You can sometimes find these in second-hand shops like Mandarake and Dollyteria.